A Note on the Second Spectral Gap Incompleteness Theorem

 The Second Incompleteness Theorem states: \begin{theorem}[G\"odel's 2nd Incompleteness Theorem -- informal] Let $\mathcal{F}$ be a consistent formal system capable of reasoning about elementary arithmetic.
-Then $\mathcal{F}$ cannot prove its own completeness: the statement $G=$\guillemotleft\textit{$\mathcal{F}$ is complete}\guillemotright, formalised within $\mathcal{F}$, cannot be proven in $\mathcal{F}$. \end{theorem} This proves that a mathematical statement of real significance is beyond the reach of proof.
+(ZFC is a popular choice.)
+Then $\mathcal{F}$ cannot prove its own completeness: the statement $G=$\formalise{$\mathcal{F}$ is complete}, formalised within $\mathcal{F}$, cannot be proven in $\mathcal{F}$. \end{theorem} This proves that a mathematical statement of real significance is beyond the reach of proof.
 Namely, the statement of the system's own completeness.
-(We use \guillemotleft\dots\guillemotright{} to indicate the formalisation of a colloquial mathematical statement within a formal system, and leave writing these out in full as fun exercises for the reader.)
+(I will use \formalise{\dots} to indicate the formalisation of a colloquial mathematical statement within a formal system, and leave writing these out in full as fun exercises for the reader.)

-In \cite{spectral-gap}, we showed that the same thing affects\footnote{Infects?} certain important questions in physics.
-Specifically, in~\cite{spectral-gap} we proved that the spectral gap problem is undecidable in 2D or higher.
-Indeed, in a nod to Rice's theorem~\cite{Rice}, we proved undecidability of any property that distinguishes gapped Hamiltonians with product ground states, from gapless Hamiltonians with algebraically-decaying connected correlation functions.
+In \cite{spectral-gap}, we showed that the same thing affects\footnote{Infects?} certain important questions in theoretical physics.
+Specifically, in~\cite{spectral-gap} we proved that the spectral gap problem is undecidable.
+Indeed, in a nod to Rice's theorem~\cite{Rice}, we proved undecidability of any property that distinguishes gapped Hamiltonians with product ground states, from gapless Hamiltonians with algebraically-decaying connected correlation functions. \cite{spectral-gap} proved this for quantum systems in 2D or larger.
 In \cite{spectral-gap_1d} we strengthened these result to include 1D systems.

 More precisely, we considered translationally invariant, nearest-neighbour spin lattice Hamiltonians $H^{\Lambda(L)} = \sum_{(i,j)\in\mathcal{E}} h^{(i,j)}+\sum_{k\in\Lambda(L)} h_1^{(k)}$ on a lattice $\Lambda(L)$ of size $L$, with ``gapped'' and ``gapless'' defined as follows: